-Children presenting with possible fractures or obvious deformity should be reviewed by an ENT specialist; generally this can wait a few days.
-In the very young, injuries resulting in nasal obstruction should be referred urgently as young children are obligate nasal breathers.
+An ENT specialist should review children presenting with possible fractures or obvious deformities; generally, this can wait a few days.
+Injuries resulting in nasal obstruction in the very young should be referred urgently as young children are obligate nasal breathers.

-As mentioned previously, swelling and oedema can make an accurate assessment difficult.
-As such, an immediate referral of a child with a broken nose but no features of airway compromise may not be needed.
+Swelling and oedema can make an accurate assessment difficult.
+As such, the immediate referral of a child with a broken nose but no features of airway compromise may not be needed.
 Children can be referred to an outpatient clinic for review but should be seen within in five to seven days.
 Short delays in definitive management of up to a week have been shown to have little impact on long term outcome.
 However, delays over seven days can make reduction of fractures more challenging, largely due to the active growth centres in a child’s nasal bones promote rapid healing.

 Potential complications of nasal injuries

-A number of potential complications can arise as a result of nasal trauma, particularly if there is a fracture.
+Several potential complications can arise from nasal trauma, mainly if a fracture occurs.
 The most common complication is obstruction.
 This is often due to either soft tissue swelling or a deviation of the septum following an injury.
 Persistent obstruction following an injury is more likely due to septal deviation and therefore requires assessment by an ENT surgeon.

 Poor cosmesis following healing is a common problem reported by patients and is a valid concern for many parents.
-Recent work has shown that those sustaining fractures at a younger age compared to those that had none, had no differences in functional outcomes but were likely to suffer with deviations of the septum, bumps or humps in the nasal bridge and saddle formation.
+Recent work has shown that those sustaining fractures at a younger age than those with none had no differences in functional outcomes but were likely to suffer from deviations of the septum, bumps or humps in the nasal bridge and saddle formation.
 Ensuring a timely referral to a surgeon may help reduce the incidence of a poor aesthetic result for the patient.